raonygamer/AstrofluxClient/README.md

 # What is this?
-This project is basically compilable astroflux project for Moonshine IDE.
+This project is basically compilable astroflux project for FlashDevelop.